InfernumDeus/Csharp-PokemonGO-battle-simulation/readme.md

 # Debugging

-Setting `Battle_simulator.write_battle_log = true;` will make this program write in current folder `battle log.csv` with highly detailed log of simulated battle with each of 3 preset dodge tactics.
+Setting `Battle_simulator.write_battle_log = true;` will make this program write in current folder `battle log.csv` with highly detailed log of simulated battles with each of 3 preset dodge tactics.

 # PS